tinosulzer/travis-ci-latex-pdf/README.md

 Thanks to [Joseph Wright](https://tex.stackexchange.com/users/73/joseph-wright) who pointed out that they use something based on this setup for LaTeX3 development.

 #### Pro:
-* Uses pdflatex to compile.
+* Uses pdflatex to compile, this can be a requirement for some cases like the minted package.
 * Fast, because of caching.

 #### Con:
 * You need to specify by hand which packages you need, and some may not be available in the package repository or under different names or with other packages as requirements.
-* You need to specify by hand how much times to compile to make sure references and bibtex references work.
+* You need to specify by hand how much times to compile to make sure references, indices and bibtex references work.

 Build time example file: 1-2 minutes